Friends, I just made the most amazing vegan burgers ever.

 At this point the mixture will be very liquid, it’s okay.
 You can then transfer to a mixing bowl and stir in the vital wheat gluten.
 It will almost instantly thicken the mixture and you should get a soft dough.
 Knead for 2 minutes and form three patties.

 Once you have shaped the mixture into 3-4 patties depending on the size you want, wrap them individually in parchment paper, and then in aluminum foil.
 The final step is to steam the burgers for about one and a half hour.
 You can use a simple pressure cooker or an Instant Pot.
+A quick tip: wrap the burgers very tightly, the texture will be better.

 After steaming, remove the burger from the foil and parchment paper and let it cool at least 10 minutes.
 You can now cook the burgers in a skillet or grill, or let them marinate in your favorite marinade for extra flavor.
 Letting the burgers marinade makes them juicier and even more flavorful, but if you are short on time feel free to cook them the same day.